 The bill amends RCW 29A.72.240 to establish a process for citizens to challenge the determination of the secretary of state regarding the sufficiency of signatures on initiative or referendum petitions.
 It allows any citizen dissatisfied with the secretary's decision to apply to the superior court of Thurston County within five days for a citation requiring the secretary to submit the petition for examination.
 The court proceedings will take precedence over other cases and must be expedited.
-Additionally, the bill provides for a review of the superior court's decision by the supreme court within five days, with the supreme court required to notify the secretary of state of its decision.
+Additionally, the superior court's decision can be reviewed by the supreme court within five days, which will either issue a writ of mandate or dismiss the proceedings.

 Statutes affected: Original Bill: 29A.72.240